Skip to main content

 Undergraduate degree candidates will rise with their school or college when degrees are conferred.

 Degree candidates earning Latin honors will be recognized during the ceremony.
-Degree candidates who meet the following GPA criteria and who do not have a FERPA restriction will be noted in the commencement program.
-Latin honors distinctions effective for Spring and Summer 2024 undergraduates are found below:
+Degree candidates who meet the following GPA criteria and who do not have a will be noted in the commencement program.
+Latin honors distinctions effective for Spring and Summer 2025 undergraduates are found below:

 First Honor Graduates have maintained a perfect 4.0 cumulative grade point average on all work attempted at the University of Georgia as well as all college-level transfer work attempted prior to or following enrollment at the University.
 These students are celebrated for their high standards of academic excellence and their outstanding achievements.
 Their regalia includes a fourragère, a braided cord, worn on the shoulder.